Netflix/chaosmonkey/docs/Configuration-file-format.md

 [database]
 host = ""                # database host
-port = 3306              # tcp port that the database is lstening on user = ""                # database user
+port = 3306              # tcp port that the database is listening on user = ""                # database user
 encrypted_password = ""  # password for database auth, encrypted by decryptor
 name = ""                # name of database that contains chaos monkey data